 HRI and Havanese Breed Clubs collaborate to provide a safety net for their beloved breed.
 Dogs are not purchased from auctions, puppy mills, breeders, or individual owners by Havanese Rescue Inc.

 Puppies bred in puppy mills are a horror for all breeds.
-Their funds are used to rescue, care for, and treat dogs surrendered by owners, shelters, or strays.
-By providing a market for puppy mills and BYB breeders’ mistakes, auctions increase demand and encourage puppy mills and BYB breeding.
+Donated funds to HRI are used to rescue, care for, and treat dogs surrendered by owners, shelters, or that are found as strays.
+By providing a market for puppy mills and backyard breeders’ mistakes, auctions increase demand and encourage puppy mills and backyard breeding.

 The dogs receive the attention, care, and medical treatment they need, including spaying and neutering.
-Additionally, HRI educates the public about puppy mills and responsible dog ownership, including spaying/neutering, training, and humane treatment of Havanese and other pets.
+Additionally, HRI educates the public about puppy mills and responsible dog ownership, including spaying and neutering, training, and humane treatment of Havanese and other pets.

 Havanese Rescue Details